This project's public API token: APITOKEN

 Adding custom code components

-Let your Plasmic Studio users drag/drop and visually manipulate any React component!
-(Learn more.)
+Let your Plasmic Studio users drag/drop and visually manipulate your own custom React components!
+Learn more.

 Step 1